AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 The `edit` command will be used as an example to demonstrate the interactions.

-The following sequence diagram shows the interaction within `Logic` component when executing `EditCommand`.
+The following sequence diagram shows the interaction within the `Logic` component when executing `EditCommand`.

 ![EditSequenceDiagram-Logic](images/EditSequenceDiagram-Logic.svg)

-The following sequence diagram shows the interactions within `Model` component when executing `EditCommand`.
+The following sequence diagram shows the interactions within the `Model` component when executing `EditCommand`.

 ![EditSequenceDiagram-Model](images/EditSequenceDiagram-Model.svg)